-- General terms (approved by the supervisory board), which lay down the core principles applicable to all lending activities, such as requirements for collateral and overall collateral evaluation, customer creditworthiness and cash flow sufficiency; - Principles of credit risk management (approved by the board of directors), which include specific lending rules and principles, such as acceptable collateral, collateral evaluation and haircuts, customer selection, minimum criteria for cash flow evaluation, LTV ratio limits, the credit granting process, and reporting and auditing requirements; and - Employee authorization (approved by Hypo's management group).
+- General terms, which lay down the core principles applicable to all lending activities, such as requirements for collateral and overall collateral evaluation, customer creditworthiness and cash flow sufficiency; - · Principles of credit risk management, which include specific lending rules and principles, such as acceptable collateral, customer selection, minimum criteria for cash flow evaluation, LTV ratio limits, the credit granting process, and reporting and auditing requirements; and - Employee authorization.

-Hypo assesses its potential customers' creditworthiness through an internal grading system, which for retail customers includes stress testing based on a 6%/25-year stress calculation, borrower solvency analysis, prior customer payment behavior analysis, and public credit default register checks.
+Hypo assesses its potential customers' creditworthiness through an internal grading system, which for retail customers includes stress testing, borrower solvency analysis, prior payment behavior analysis, and public credit default register checks.
 The borrower's solvency is assessed on monthly net income and housing costs as well as mandatory costs of living based on the household size.
 When calculating the collateral value, Hypo applies a haircut of 30-50%, depending on the collateral type.

 We understand that since the Finnish banking crisis in the 1990s, Hypo has not experienced credit losses from housing companies, housing companies with properties under construction, or housing investors, which demonstrates the bank's highly prudent risk approach.
-Its nonperforming loan (NPL) ratio stood at 0.20% as of March 31, 2024, well below that of peers.
+Its nonperforming loan (NPL) ratio stood at 0.43% as of end 2024, well below that of peers.